 The Twins beat the Los Angeles Angels of Anaheim 7-5 on Sunday, which is all fine and well as far as winning goes.
-The problem is that they lost the first two games in the series, so needed to win to avoid being swept.
+The problem is that the Twins lost the first two games in the series, so they needed to win to avoid being swept.
 The Twins took three of four games from the Cleveland Indians, split a four-game series with the Chicago White Sox and avoided the sweep at the hands of the Halos.
 The Twins finished 6-5 on this homestand and now meet Detroit on Tuesday.

 Yes, the team finished one game over .500 on this homestand, but that’s not going to get you very far.
 And the way the AL Central is playing, it doesn’t appear the division is good enough to produce a wild card team this season, which means the only route to the playoffs is to win the division.
 Yet the Twins are still six games under .500 and 5.5 games back of the Indians.